Printopal/VoronDesign/Voron 1.8/Front idler AB/readme.md

 # BOM
 2x SHCS M3X25
 2x SHCS M3X35
-2x M3 Threaded insert short (those are the same used in your stock Voron BOM)
+2x M3 Threaded insert short (those are the same used in the stock Voron BOM)

 # DESCRIPTION
 The tension stroke is slightly reduced from 28mm to 25mm.
 This allow to get enough wall thickness for the screw and insert.